nbari/haproxy-mariadb/README.md

 ## Client issue

-The problem seems to be on the client-side, in this example when using `mycli` version `1.25.0` the error is present also when logging, but if using the mariadb `mysql` client `mysql Ver 15.1 Distrib 10.8.3` there is no error present.
+The problem seems to be on the client-side, in this example when using `mycli` version `1.25.0` or the rust client, the error is present also when logging, but if using the MariaDB `mysql` client `mysql Ver 15.1 Distrib 10.8.3` there is no error present.